 - Become an Expert on Your Product – You absolutely need to be an expert on your product.
 If a supplier suspects you are just “winging it”, they will be far more likely to take advantage of you.
 The onus is on you to find out all of the relevant specifications and details about your product: material makeup, specs, tolerances, required certifications, manufacturing processes, etc. This is why we urge all of our customers to complete a spec sheet (which we provide) before seeking a supplier.
 (A sample of a very comprehensive product spec sheet can be found in our post here.)
 Do some research and prepare questions about your product before reaching out to suppliers so that you can more effectively vet them and decide which ones are not only competent but capable.

 - Avoid Long Emails – When emailing a potential supplier, be cognizant of the fact that English is not their native language.
-In fact, many factories we deal with don’t have any english speakers on staff.
+In fact, many factories we deal with don’t have any English speakers on staff.
 So you can assume that at least some of them are going to use some sort of translation software to convert your email to Mandarin.
 Thus it is absolutely essential to keep communications brief and to the point.
 We suggest you utilize bullet points or a numbered list, as you will find that suppliers usually reply back more often to emails that are formatted as such.
 Why?
 It’s just easier to digest short sentences and reply back to each bullet/number individually.

-- Sourcing Fairs – One of the best ways to find quality manufacturers in China is attend any of the various industry fairs throughout the Mainland and Hong Kong.
+- Sourcing Fairs – One of the best ways to find quality manufacturers in China is to attend any of the various industry fairs throughout Mainland and Hong Kong.
 The good news is that there are many available sourcing fairs to choose from.
 The bad news is that you’ll need to spend the time and money to fly here to China so that you can actually attend these fairs in person.
 It’s also worth noting that traveling to China requires a bit more work than just getting a passport.
 Depending on where you are going, you will need a Chinese visa and possibly a special permit.
 All of these take time so be sure to check the requirements and plan at least 3 months ahead of time.
 Even though traveling to China is a hassle, there is no better way to evaluate potential manufacturing partners than to meet with them face-to-face.

 - Visit the Factory – If at all possible, you should personally visit the factory, or send a representative to do so.
 You would be astounded by the extent to which suppliers will go to make it seem like they are a large, legitimate factory.
 We’ve seen numerous examples of shady suppliers utilize fake photos to give the impression that they are a manufacturing powerhouse.
 And it’s even considered acceptable practice for smaller suppliers and trading companies to hold meetings and give tours of other manufacturers impressive facilities and claim is as their own!
 They will typically bring signage to cover up the actual factory’s name and logo so it appears as if it is, indeed, their own facility.
 Thus, if you decide to visit the factory, do your homework and make sure their registered address matches the address they give you for your visit.

 If you do not want to go through the hassle of identifying quality manufacturers in China or visiting facilities, then your best bet would be to hire an external sourcing agency or supply chain management (SCM) company.
 The good news is that there are many agencies out there with many years of experience in doing business with China, like Guided Imports.
 We even have a full team operating right here in China to make the process that much more convenient for you.
-We are one of the only sourcing and importing companies that is USA owned and operated.
-Our customers tell us there is something very comforting having fellow US citizens who are actually in China helping them with their business.
+We are one of the only sourcing and importing companies that are USA and European owned and operated.
+Our customers tell us there is something very comforting having fellow US and European citizens who are actually in China helping them with their business.
 You get the dedication, work ethic, and quality standards of America with the added benefit of low Chinese pricing.

 The value of having U.S. team on the ground in China cannot be overstated.
 Feel free to give us a call; we’d appreciate the opportunity to earn your business and demonstrate why Guided Imports is the #1 choice for companies that want to grow by outsourcing their China-side business transactions.
 We specialize in sourcing from China, Amazon FBA, as well as every service needed to effectively optimize your supply chain and get the best quality products made in China.